25 Plants for Instant Curb Appeal in Front of Your House

 Proven Winners® ColorChoice®

-Hydrangeas give you a lot of bang for your curb-appeal buck.
-They’re easy to grow, need little care and put on a spectacular show when they bloom.
-Most of these flowering shrubs prefer morning sun with afternoon shade and are hardy in Zones 4 or 5-9.
+Shrubs for your house front don't always have to be all green.
+Hydrangeas are flowering shrubs that give you a lot of bang for your curb-appeal buck.
+They’re easy to grow, need little care and put on a spectacular show when they flower in shades of white, pink and blue.
+Most of them prefer morning sun with afternoon shade and are hardy in Zones 4 or 5-9.
 'Invincibelle Mini Mauvette,' shown here, is hardy in Zones 3-9 and takes full sun.

-Tip: If you use lush, leafy hydrangeas to camouflage an unsightly foundation, leave a couple of feet between the plants and the house so they have room to spread.
+Tip: If you use hydrangeas to camouflage a view, like an unsightly foundation, leave a couple of feet between the plants and between the plants and the foundation (or whatever you're hiding), so they have room to spread.

 Iron Front Door Flanked by Tall Planters With Plants